 Your subject line needs to have something in it for the recipient so they will want to open it and take the time to complete your survey.

 People are not out looking for more emails to read.
 They are trying to eliminate the emails they don’t need as quickly as possible.

 Subject lines that are vague, deceptive, “creative” or too clever require too much mental power.
 In those couple of seconds often it’s easier just to delete than try to work out what the heck is under that cool and wacky subject line you spent hours devising.

 No need to believe me, there are stats.
 A couple of years ago Aweber released a report that shows that a clear subject line gets 541% more clicks than one that’s clever.

-In this vein, your feedback survey invite subject line you should let respondents know how long the survey will actually take them but remember to be honest.
+In this vein, your feedback survey invite subject line you should let respondents know how long the survey will actually take.

 People are often looking to be able to cross easy things off their list.
 So put yourself at the top of that list.

 this task is easy: in just 3 minutes you can cross it off your list